-Bound together by lifelong friendship and shared experience, for more than 20 years the Fisherman’s Friends have met on the Platt in their native Port Isaac on Cornwall’s rugged north coast, to raise money for charity.
-They sing the traditional songs of the sea, handed down to them by their forefathers.
+Bound together by lifelong friendship and shared experience for more than 25 years the Fishermen’s Friends have met on the Platt (Harbour) in their native Port Isaac to raise money for charity, singing the traditional songs of the sea handed down to them by their forefathers.